m4n1c22/OS2_Lab/Lab1/code/README.md

  - ```make clean``` will clear all the executables from the folder.

 ######Steps to run Task 3 and Task 3_alt
+ - Initially move into the task3 or task3_alt directory.
  - ```make all``` is the default target.
 It will invoke all the internal compilable targets.
  - ```make comp_server_task3_1``` will compile the server source code for task3.1 and generate the executable in the name                                   referenced as ***server_task3_1.bin***.
  - ```make server_exec_task3_1``` will execute the server program for task3.1.
 It invokes the executable named